MyTotalMix

 Pharmacist verifies and accepts

 Three tabs: prescription, verification, summary.
-The system automatically highlights exceeded dose limits (per ESPGHAN guidelines and ward-level configurable limits), osmolarity, and ingredient incompatibilities.
-Decision: accept, reject, or request correction.
+The system flags exceeded dose limits (ESPGHAN plus ward settings), osmolarity, and ingredient incompatibilities.
+The pharmacist accepts, rejects, or asks for a correction.

 3. 03